hellodina/Portfolio-V1/README.md

 # WebsiteV1.github.io
-This was version1 of my personal website portfolio
+This was version 1 of my personal website portfolio